aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

 # How to Use Amazon DocumentDB with Rust - A Step-by-Step Guide
 ## Introduction

 This sample project will create a Rust application that executes CRUD operations on an existing Amazon DocumentDB cluster.
-It will use AWS Secretes Manager to retrieve database credentials and connect to the Amazon DocumentDB cluster.
+It will use AWS Secrets Manager to retrieve database credentials and connect to the Amazon DocumentDB cluster.

 Project contains a `Cargo.toml` file with required dependencies and `main.rs` contains the main source code in Rust programming language.